Fees free for industry training

 FAQ

-Yes, RCC candidates are eligible as long as the eligibility criteria are met.
+Yes, APA candidates are eligible as long as the eligibility criteria are met.

-Can a third party fill out the Statutory Declaration form on behalf of a potential trainee?
+Can a third party fill out the Statutory Declaration form on behalf of a potential learner?

-No, the trainee is responsible for filling out the form and getting it witnessed and signed by the appropriate authority (such as a JP) as per TEC conditions.
+No, the learner is responsible for filling out the form and getting it witnessed and signed by the appropriate authority (such as a JP) as per TEC conditions.

-What happens if a trainee puts their study on hold or withdraws, does the timer on the two years fees free stop?
+What happens if a learner puts their study on hold or withdraws, does the timer on the two years fees free stop?

-The Fees Free period starts for an eligible trainee and ends 24 months from that date.
+The Fees Free period starts for an eligible learner and ends 24 months from that date.
 The timer does not ‘stop’ during this period.

-If a trainee gets a ‘NO’ response to fees free eligibility can they appeal?
+If a learner gets a “MAYBE” or ‘NO’ response to fees free eligibility can they appeal?

-If a trainee receives a ‘no’ answer they can appeal.
-TEC have a dispute process in place but only the trainee can appeal the decision.
+If a learner receives a ‘no’ answer they can appeal.
+TEC have a dispute process in place but only the learner can appeal the decision.
 They must fill in a form and have it signed by the appropriate authority (such as a JP) as per the TEC conditions.